-James R. Calvin is Professor of Management and Organization Practice with expertise in the areas of leadership development, organizational change management, international community economic development and nonprofit organizations.
+James R. Calvin is a Professor of Management and Organization Practice and Associate Dean of Diversity, Equity, Inclusion, and Belonging at Carey Business School.
+Dr. Calvin's expertise is in the areas of leadership development, organizational change management, international community economic development and nonprofit organizations.
 James is Academic Program Director for the Leadership Development Program graduate certificate (LDP) at Carey Business School.
 He served for two years as Interim Director of the Center for Africana Studies where he is Faculty and a Board Member in the Krieger School of Arts and Sciences at Johns Hopkins.
 James is core faculty in the Bunting Neighborhood Leadership Fellows Program (BNLP) in the Johns Hopkins Urban Health Institute (UHI) at Johns Hopkins.
 He is a founding member of the Johns Hopkins University Diversity Leadership Council (DLC).

 James is co-editor of the book Innovative Community Responses to Disaster published by Routledge/Taylor&Francis Group (2015).
 James has authored a number of book chapters and refereed journal articles.
 He is an editorial review board member for Academy of Management Learning and Education Journal (AMLE), Community Development Journal (CDJ), Society for Advancement of Management Journal (SAM).
 James is the 2019 recipient of the Ted K. Bradshaw Outstanding Research Award from the Community Development Society (CDS).
 In 2021 he was the first recipient of the inaugural James Calvin Award for Excellence in Diversity, Equity, and Inclusion presented by the Diversity Leadership Council at the Johns Hopkins University.
 James holds an executive coaching certification from New Ventures West Coaching and Suntiva Coaching.
 He has provided leadership development for the Executive Leadership Council Mid-Level Managers Symposium (MLMS).
 James is a member of the International Board of PYXERA Global an international NGO organization that works globally in 100 countries with Fortune 500 businesses, and national and local governments and communities.
 He is a Board member of the Heartland Center for Leadership Development affiliated with the University of Nebraska Lincoln.
 James is a Constituency for Africa (CFA) AHIC committee member.
 James has developed, led, and participated in multi-year social entrepreneurship, entrepreneurial business, and health and economic development project activities and initiatives in a number of countries on several continents.